Harry1993/notes/README.md

 However, for normal regex, backslash before parenthesis should be omitted.
 For more information, refer to [here](http://tex.stackexchange.com/questions/116036/automatically-replace-all-foo-with-absfoo).

-## Sort
+## Command sort, grep, awk, sed

+### Sort lines where the key is numbers with non-numberic prefix

-Sort lines in a file wher the key is numbers iwth non-numeric prefix, like
+Sort lines in a file where the key is numbers with non-numeric prefix, like

 	M UR0 abc
 	M UR2 cda